916th Support Brigade

 The 916th Support Brigade is a unit of the US Army at the National Training Center.
 The unit was originally activated in 1997 at the NTC Theater Support Command and became the 916 Support Brigade in 2009.

-The mission of the 916 Support Brigade is to provide logistical support and aviation support for the National Training Center and the units rotating there.
+The mission of the 916 Support Brigade is to provide logistical support and aviation support for the National Training Center and the regular Army, Reserve and National Guard units rotating there.
+This includes feeding, arming, fueling and supplying up to 5,000 soldiers and their equipment including U.S. Forces Command prepositioned (PREPO) fleet equipment.